To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 The application fee

 The housing application fee is $200.
+This fee is nonrefundable.

 Please read all contract terms and conditions carefully, especially in relation to cancellation.